Azure/azure-functions-core-tools/README.md

 ### Installing Kubernetes scalers

-This deploys [KEDA](https://github.com/kedacore/keda) and [Osiris](https://github.com/deislabs/osiris) to your cluster which allows you to deploy your functions in a scale-to-zero by default.
+This deploys [KEDA](https://github.com/kedacore/keda) to your cluster which allows you to deploy your functions in a scale-to-zero by default for non-http scenarios only.

 ```bash
 func kubernetes install --namespace {namespace}
 ```

 **KEDA:** Handles monitoring polling event sources currently QueueTrigger and ServiceBusTrigger.
-**Osiris:**: Handles Http traffic monitoring and on demand scale your deployment to and from 0

 ### Deploy to Kubernetes

 **First make sure you have Dockerfile for your project.** You can generate one using
 ```bash
 func init --docker # or --docker-only (for existing projects)
 ```